- Wage levels and labor costs vary significantly in the countries of the region

 Emilia Popa, Head of Marketing and Communication, Mazars Romania

-Mazars is an internationally integrated partnership, specializing in audit, accountancy, advisory, tax, and legal services.
-Operating in 91 countries and territories around the world, we draw on the expertise of 40,400 professionals – 24,400 in the Mazars integrated partnership and 16,000 via the Mazars North America Alliance – to assist clients of all sizes at every stage in their development.
+Mazars is an internationally integrated partnership, specialising in audit, accountancy, advisory, tax, and legal services*.
+Operating in over 90 countries and territories around the world, we draw on the expertise of more than 42,000 professionals – 26,000+ in Mazars’ integrated partnership and 16,000+ via the Mazars North America Alliance – to assist clients of all sizes at every stage in their development.

-In Romania, Mazars has 25 years of experience in audit, tax advisory, financial advisory services, HR advisory, and accounting & payroll services.
-The local team has 230 professionals.
+In Romania, Mazars has over 25 years of experience in audit, tax, financial advisory, outsourcing, and consulting.
+Our strength lies in the people we work with – the local team has 7 partners and 230 professionals.